 After obtaining a DEA specialty in Optics and Optoelectronics obtained in 2003 at Jean Monnet University in Saint-Etienne, Sarah Benchabane joined the FEMTO-ST Institute to prepare a doctorate in Engineering Sciences based on work dedicated to the study of waveguiding and filtering in phononic crystals, doctorate which she defended in December 2006.
 At the end of this thesis, she joined the Optoelectronics group of the Institute of Fotonic Sciences (ICFO) in Barcelona as a contract researcher.
 She worked there for a year on the development of integrated optical components made of periodically reversed lithium niobate.
 Since January 2008, she joined FEMTO-ST as a CNRS researcher.

-His research activities are mainly focused on the study of the propagation of elastic waves in micro- or nano-structures (phononic crystals and phononic micro- and nano-resonators) and their potential interaction with optical waves.
+Her research activities are mainly focused on the study of the propagation of elastic waves in micro- or nano-structures (phononic crystals and phononic micro- and nano-resonators) and their potential interaction with optical waves.